Bob Griese: 1977–1980

 The following year, Griese tore ligaments in his knee in a preseason game.
 However, when he came back, he was just as strong a passer as he had been the previous year.
-In one game against the Houston Oilers (nationally telecast as a marquee matchup on ABC's Monday Night Football), Griese dueled with Oiler running back Earl Campbell in an offensive slugfest.
-Griese threw for over 300 yards and Campbell rushed for nearly 200.
-The Oilers won the game 35–30.
+In one game against the Houston Oilers (nationally telecast as a marquee matchup on ABC's Monday Night Football on November 20), Griese dueled with Oiler running back Earl Campbell in an offensive slugfest.
+Griese threw for over 300 yards while Campbell rushed for nearly 200 and the Oilers won 35–30.
 For the year, Griese completed a league-leading 63% of his passes, as the Dolphins went 11–5, losing again to the Oilers in the playoffs.

 In 1979, he suffered from some nagging leg injuries that affected his throwing ability.
 He was not as effective, and he began to hear some criticism.
 However, he was able to lead the Dolphins to a 10–6 record.
-The Dolphins then found themselves dominated by the Pittsburgh Steelers in the Divisional round of the playoffs.
+The Dolphins then found themselves dominated by the Pittsburgh Steelers in the divisional round of the playoffs.